 For example, here the same content is rendered in the style of (left) Cézanne and (right) Van Gogh:

-and here the content differs, but both images are in the style of Cézanne:
+And here the content differs, but both images are in the style of Cézanne:

 How can these images help us understand individual preferences for artistic styles?

-We tracked people’ eye movements while they were looking at these sorts of paintings.
+We tracked people’s eye movements while they were looking at these sorts of paintings.
 Participants were shown two paintings, and picked the one they preferred.
 The two paintings shown had either the same style, or the same content.
 We calculated a single parameter from participants’ eye movements which reflected the strength of their preference for certain styles and contents.